 How to make chocolate covered pretzels using any kind of real chocolate, instead of candy melts.
 The white chocolate with sprinkles is a hit!
 These simple treats make a perfect, sweet and salty gift.

 I can’t resist them.
-That innocent baking aisle that normally has plain Jane chocolate chips seems to EXPLODE with awesome variations this time of year… heath bar chips, snicker bar chips, peppermint patty chips… I’m such a sucker.
+That innocent baking aisle that normally has plain Jane chocolate chips seems to EXPLODE with awesome variations during the holidays… heath bar chips, snicker bar chips, peppermint patty chips… I’m such a sucker.
 And what’s one of the best things to make with baking chips?